Indian Premier League: Purple Cap

 The Purple Cap is awarded to the highest wicket-taker at the end of each season.
 It is an ongoing competition and the bowler who is the leading wicket-taker wears a purple cap whilst fielding.
 The eventual winner keeps the cap for the season.
 Bhuvneshwar Kumar and Dwayne Bravo are the only players to have won the award twice.
-Harshal Patel of Punjab Kings, who took 24 wickets during the 2024 season, is the most recent winner of the award.
+Prasidh Krishna of Gujarat Titans, who took 25 wickets during the 2025 season, is the most recent winner of the award.

 Most Valuable Player

 The Most Valuable Player award, formerly called the "Man of the Tournament" until the 2012 season, is awarded using a ratings system introduced in 2013.
-Sunil Narine won the award in 2024.
+Suryakumar Yadav won the award in 2025.

 Emerging Player Award

 The Emerging Player Award was presented to the best under-19 player in 2008 and the best under-23 player in 2009 and 2010.
 In 2011 and 2012, the award was known as "Rising Star of the Year," and in 2013 the "Best Young Player of the Season."
 Since 2014, the award has been called the Emerging Player of the Year.
 Mustafizur Rahman is the only foreign player to win this award.
-The 2024 winner was Nitish Kumar Reddy.
+The 2025 winner was Sai Sudharsan.

-Maximum Sixes Award

-The Maximum Sixes Award is presented to the player who hits the most sixes at the end of the season.